Swedish court upholds Assange warrant, clears way for questioning in October

 Swedish prosecutors have said the questioning will be conducted by an Ecuadorian prosecutor.

-The latest request by Assange to have the warrant for his arrest overturned came after a U.N. panel in February said his stay at the Ecuadorian embassy equaled arbitrary detention, that he should be let go and be awarded compensation.
+The latest request by Assange to have the warrant for his arrest overturned came after a U.N. panel in February said his stay at the Ecuadorean embassy equaled arbitrary detention, that he should be let go and be awarded compensation.

+"Julian Assange is being detained arbitrarily and should be freed immediately," Ecuador's government said in a statement, adding that it would continue to protect and give him asylum in line with its traditional defense of human rights.

-(Reporting by Daniel Dickson, Johan Ahlander and Johan Sennero; Editing by Alistair Scrutton)
+Reporting by Daniel Dickson, Johan Ahlander and Johan Sennero in Stockholm; Alexandra Valencia in Quito; editing by Alistair Scrutton and Diane Craft